etsy/deployinator/README.md

 ```

 Next, edit the helpers/test_stack.rb file.
 You can delete the test_stack_head_build function since you are using the GitHelpers and that is automatically taken care of for you
-Create the folder for the local checkout.
+Create the folder that will contain the checkout if it doesn't exist already
+(one level above your checkout destination)

 ### Hacking on the gem
 If you find issues with the gem, or would like to play around with it, you can check it out from git and start hacking on it.